2006 United States House of Representatives elections in Oregon: General election

-Candidates
+Predictions

 Results

 Democratic Congressman Earl Blumenauer, who has served in Congress since previous Congressman Ron Wyden was elected to the Senate in 1996, sought a sixth term in this staunchly liberal district based in Portland and its suburbs in Clackamas County.
 Blumenauer was challenged by Republican Bruce Broussard and Constitution Party candidate David Brownlow.
 As expected, Blumenauer was elected to another term by the largest margin of victory of any Oregon Congressman.